thobauma/AADefDINO/README.md

 ### Various

-This notebook was used to calculate the accuracy of the (unmodified) DINO model against the considered adversarial attacks (PGD, CW, FGSM).
+This notebook was used to calculate the accuracy of the (unmodified) DINO model and the supervised ViT against the considered adversarial attacks (PGD, CW, FGSM).

 - `AdversarialBenchmark.ipynb`: launch attacks on DINO and generate accuracies for different attack parameters